• Skip to primary navigation

 Final Thoughts

-We have plenty of other fencing articles, such as what type of fence last the longest, and what is the best fence for a garden.
+We have plenty of other fencing articles, such as what type of fence last the longest, and garden fence ideas.
 So be sure to check those out, and have fun building!

 What if it’s a redbud tree that is making the fence lean.
 The fence came loose at the top & now one of the main trunks won’t let me push the top of the fence back to where it was.
 I won’t cut the tree down.
 Any suggestions?